dkulsh/techwiddeep/content/english/blog/books/thinking-in-bets.md

 ---
-title: "Book : Thinking in Bets"
+title: "Book: Thinking in Bets"
 meta_title: "Thinking in Bets - Book Review"
-description: "A review of Annie Duke's book about decision making through the lens of poker.
+description: "A review of Annie Duke's book about decision-making through the lens of poker.
 Learn to separate results from decisions and embrace uncertainty in life's choices."
 date: 2021-09-25
 image: "/images/books/thinking-in-bets/thinking-in-bets-cover.jpeg"
 categories: ["Books", "Psychology"]